The page has been translated by Gen AI.

 ],

-"unit": "bytes", # Collection metric data unit
+"unit": "Bytes", # Unit of collected metric data

-"aggregationMethod": "SUM", # aggregation method
+"aggregationMethod": "SUM", # Aggregation method

-"descriptionKo": "Total physical memory size of the server", # Indicator's Korean description
+"descriptionKo": "Total physical memory size of the server", # Korean description of the metric

 "descriptionEn": "node memory total bytes" # English description of the metric